alcy/perf-cal-2020/pcal20.md

 And, it's not the Java application code.
 If you do identify it, you should also be able to explain how it works, operationally.

-It's mysteries such as these, and other things behind the curtain, that help to make the cloud simple.
+It's mysteries such as these and others, that help to make the cloud simple.

 ## References
   1. [Tomcat-Applikationsperformance in der Amazon-Cloud unter Linux modelliert](https://www.linux-magazin.de/ausgaben/2019/02/aws-performance/) (Linux Magazin 2019 in German)
   1. [Linux-Tomcat Application Performance on Amazon AWS](https://arxiv.org/abs/1811.12341) (2019 in English)